FREE SHIPPING on purchases over 1,500 CZK 📦

 • Frequent need to urinate

-• Reduced hunger and appetite or, conversely, emotional eating, binge eating
+• Decreased hunger and appetite, or conversely, emotional eating, binge eating

-However, it does not end with the mentioned hormones, but it will suffice as a basis for explaining how hormones affect weight loss and weight gain.
-In the next article, we will look at how weight loss is related to hormonal health, and whether it is enough to follow the well-known advice: Just eat less and exercise more .
+However, the mentioned hormones are not the end of it, but they are sufficient as a basis for explaining how hormones influence weight loss and gain.
+In the next article, we will look at how weight loss fits into hormonal health, and whether it is enough to follow the well-known advice: Just eat less and exercise more.

-Are you experiencing any of the symptoms of hormonal imbalance or have a question about your health?
-Contact our Femvie experts who will create an individual plan based on your medical history, lab results, symptom monitoring, cycle analysis and a 90 min. initial consultation.
-Our experts will give you a complete assessment of your health condition and will continuously support you so that you achieve results.
+Are you experiencing any symptoms of hormonal imbalance or do you have a question about your health?
+Contact our Femvie experts, who will create an individual plan for you based on your medical history, laboratory results, symptom monitoring, cycle analysis, and a 90-minute initial consultation.
+Our experts will provide you with a complete assessment of your health and will continuously support you to achieve results.

 Produkty v tomto článku